takeshape/takeshape-gatsby/README.md

 - `batch` (boolean) -- Set to true to batch queries that happen around the same time.
 By default, each query is a separate network request.
 See [gatsby-source-graphql](https://www.gatsbyjs.org/packages/gatsby-source-graphql/#performance-tuning) for more performance tuning tips.
 Default: `false`
 - `fetch` -- Pass in to use whatever `fetch` implementation you want.
 By default, `node-fetch` is used.
 - `fetchOptions` (object) -- Additional options to pass in with the second argument to `fetch`.
-- `createSchema` -- Advanced.
-Override introspection of the remote schema.
-Should return a `GraphQLSchema` instance or a `Promise` resolving to one.
 - `dataLoaderOptions` (object) -- Advanced.
 Override or set options passed to [Dataloader](https://www.npmjs.com/package/dataloader#new-dataloaderbatchloadfn--options).
 Dataloader is used if `batch` is `true`.

 ## When do I use this plugin?